tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 Roll snapshots represent the state of rolls for a given block.
-Roll snapshots are taken every ``BLOCKS_PER_ROLL_SNAPSHOT`` = 256 blocks, that is 16 times per cycle.
+Roll snapshots are taken every ``BLOCKS_PER_ROLL_SNAPSHOT`` = 256 blocks, which is 16 times per cycle.
 There is a tradeoff between memory consumption and economic efficiency.
 If roll snapshots are too frequent, they will consume a lot of memory.
 If they are too rare, strategic participants could purchase many tokens in anticipation of a snapshot